 At IAM Robotics, we go the extra mile for customers and prospects, and that starts right when you engage with us to evaluate automating your operations.
 We’re thorough in explaining our robotics solutions and in answering your questions, but sometimes the best proof is in seeing the possibilities.
 That’s why we use the Monte Carlo method.

 IAM Robotics uses the Monte Carlo method to determine outcomes for robotics deployments— like the possible ROI from using automation so we can recommend the best solutions for your business.
+It’s part of our Simulation Opportunity Assessment for Robots (SOAR), giving you valuable investment insights.
 Other robotics companies don’t take the time to gather data like this for customers, opting instead to skip the value assessment entirely or hire third parties to crunch the numbers.
 We’re devoted to discovering how—and how much—robotics could help streamline your everyday.
 Learn more about Monte Carlo simulations and how IAM Robotics uses them to determine the value of robotics for your operation.